Wisdom-Trek / Creating a Legacy

 - Leave a Living Legacy Each Day

-This is Guthrie Chamberlain reminding you to Keep Moving Forward, Enjoy Your Journey, and Create a Great Day Every Day!
+I am Guthrie Chamberlain reminding you to Keep Moving Forward, Enjoy Your Journey, and Create a Great Day Everyday!
 See you tomorrow!